claytonjwong/The-ART-of-Dynamic-Programming/README.md

 * ❌ **Without**
 	* "disclude this item" concept used for 0-1 knapsack algorithms where we find the optimal solution by either including xor discluding each i-th item
 * ❌ **Exit Conditions**
-	* We can exit early under non-optimal conditions (ie. dfs pruning) or for invalid inputs (ie. out-of-bounds)
+	* We can exit early under non-optimal conditions (ie. depth-first-search pruning) or for invalid inputs (ie. out-of-bounds)

 #### N-Dimensional Top-Down + Bottom-Up: